tufts-ai-robotics-group/NovelGym/README.md

 python train.py --novelty fence --seed 1 --obs_type lidar_all --env sa --rl_algo icm_ppo
 ```

-For more detail on how to implement and inject your own novelties, see NovelGridWorldsV2 documentation.
+For more detail on how to implement and inject your own novelties, see the [documentation](https://clarech712.github.io/ng-website/).
 For the built-in novelties for the NovelGym project, explore the [novelties](novelties) folder.

 ### Other Usage